 - Donate at a barrel buddy store that collects pet food on our behalf.
 Find a store near you.

 - Make a monetary donation.
 (Choose "Pet Food Bank" under "Gift Designation.")

-Pet Project, an offshoot of the Pet Food Bank, provides services to individuals disabled by HIV/AIDS.
+Pet Project, an offshoot of the Pet Food Bank, provides services to more than 200 pets belonging to low-income individuals living with HIV/AIDS or cancer.
 Pet Project matches volunteers one-on-one with clients to help them with their basic pet care needs on a monthly basis and enable clients to keep their pets.
 All services and supplies are donated or purchased with donated funds.

 Pet Project includes free services: